koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - Has know-how on many applications and systems
 - One of the few people who understand how all the applications talk together

-__Bob Strauss__
-- Steve 's old boss
-- Chairman of the company

 __Chris Allers__
 - VP of Application Development
 - Responsible for developing applications
-- Life currently dominated by Phoenix
-- Reports to Steve Masters
-- Manages nearly two hundred developers
-- Constantly being asked to deliver more features with less money

 __Dick Landrey__
 - CFO